pakpoom66/IIAS-Enablement-Class/Readme.md

   - Set up Tables and Run DB2 Migrate

 ## Day 3
+This day is about performance tuning  and tools as well as an introduction to Data Science.
 * Best Practices on Performance Tuning and tools
 * DSX & Spark
 * Lab: [DSX : User experience](Labs/AdvAnalytics/AnalyticsAdmin.md)  ***Assumes live system access***